rclone/rclone/docs/content/cache.md

 ##### Certificate Validation #####

-When the Plex server is configured to only accept secure connections, it is possible to use `.plex.direct` URL's to ensure certificate validation succeeds.
+When the Plex server is configured to only accept secure connections, it is possible to use `.plex.direct` URLs to ensure certificate validation succeeds.
-These URL's are used by Plex internally to connect to the Plex server securely.
+These URLs are used by Plex internally to connect to the Plex server securely.

-The format for this URL's is the following:
+The format for these URLs is the following:

 https://ip-with-dots-replaced.server-hash.plex.direct:32400/